kserve/modelmesh-serving/docs/quickstart.md

 With ModelMesh Serving now installed, try deploying a model using the KServe `InferenceService` CRD.

-> **Note**: While both the KServe controller and ModelMesh controller will reconcile InferenceService resources, the ModelMesh controller will
+> **Note**: While both the KServe controller and ModelMesh controller will reconcile `InferenceService` resources, the ModelMesh controller will
-> only handle those InferenceServices with the `serving.kserve.io/deploymentMode: ModelMesh` annotation.
+> only handle those `InferenceService`s with the `serving.kserve.io/deploymentMode: ModelMesh` annotation.
 Otherwise, the KServe controller will
 > handle reconciliation.
-Likewise, the KServe controller will not reconcile an InferenceService with the `serving.kserve.io/deploymentMode: ModelMesh`
+Likewise, the KServe controller will not reconcile an `InferenceService` with the `serving.kserve.io/deploymentMode: ModelMesh`
 > annotation, and will defer under the assumption that the ModelMesh controller will handle it.

 Here, we deploy an SKLearn MNIST model which is served from the local MinIO container: